 - Lesions: Patients may notice the formation of lesions, sores, or ulcers in the mouth, which can serve as an entry point for the fly larvae.

-Spotting these signs early on can pave the way for immediate medical attention, reducing the risk of complications associated with untreated oral myiasis.
+Spotting these signs early on can help one seek immediate medical attention, reducing the risk of complications associated with untreated oral myiasis.
 Early detection can also make mouth larva treatment organically possible under expert guidance.

 Mouth larva symptoms can manifest in various ways and their severity can fluctuate.
 The most common symptoms include: